epfl-ada/ada-2021-project-cool-group-name/README.md

+#What makes a quote go viral ?
+ A 150 word description of the project idea and goals.
+What’s the motivation behind your project?
+What story would you like to tell, and why?

+###Abstract
+In a world where a simple tweet from someone can drastically change things for millions online, we want to identify what causes can be linked to someone having an impact on huge audiences.
+A metric of this is the number of individual quotations in newspapers around the world.
+By analysing the distribution of extremely viral quotes we want to determine what characteristics are important and build guidelines to optimize the chance of a quote to go viral.

 IDEA 1:
 Look at quotes which are given more media coverage (must choose in terms of numOccurrences or just quote counts).
 Try determining what makes a quote be popular:
 - Speaker: occupation, genre, age, ???            ---------> May want to compare these stats to those of the whole population in the country of origin